 Soft plastic crayfish work very well for smallmouth bass.
-Most anglers will go with smaller crayfish than what they would use for largemouth bass, however, you can still catch some nice smallmouth bass on the larger soft plastic crayfish.
-For largemouth bass, it is common to rig these crayfish on a bass jig, but for most smallmouth bass anglers, they will use the crayfish on a Texas rig, Florida rig, drop shot rig, a swimbait hook and many other rigs.
-Work this bait along the rocky bottoms that smallmouth bass love to roam for an easy meal.
-At night, this bait can be very effective because smallmouth bass will feed heavily on crayfish along the rocky bottoms.
+Most anglers will go with smaller crayfish than what they would use for largemouth bass, however, you can still catch some nice smallmouth bass on the larger soft plastic crayfish too.
+Work these baits along the rocky bottoms that smallmouth bass love to roam and you’ll have success.

 Bass Jig & Crayfish

 A bass jig and a crayfish bait is one of the best ways to fish a bass jig.
 Finding the right combination is key.
-On some days, they want a bigger crayfish and on others, a smaller more finesse crayfish is the better trailer.
+The smaller 3 to 4″ crayfish baits are great trailers for catching lots of quality bass.

 Drop Shot Rig